IsaacMwendwa/Cars-Dashboard-D3-js/README.md

 ### Current App Link: https://final-project-d3-js.herokuapp.com

 ### Introduction
 This repo contains the code for a dashboard of Multiple Coordinated Interactive Visualizations in D3.js.
-The dataset used for this project is the a1-cars.csv dataset.
+The dataset used for this project is the a1-cars.csv dataset, which can be found at https://github.com/IsaacMwendwa/dataViz-datasets.
 The Visualization charts implemented are:
 1. Bubble Chart
 2. Histogram
 3. Connected Scatter Plot